d-mcalpin/IrelandRecommends/README.md

 - The reviews page is the main landing page of the Ireland Recommends site.
 It contains the base template content as well as a hero image and the following elements.
 - Filter icons are located below the hero image on the reviews page, these filters allow users to see reviews from the four categories associated with the filters.
 - In order to improve a the sites usability and user experience, a search bar located below the filters allows users to search for keywords within the reviews and display the related reviews on the page.
 - Each review is displayed on a card that is generated using a Jinja for loop.
-The card is tyled using Materialize and contains an image relating to the review, a short description of the review, the review date and a "Like" upvote button.
+The card is tyled using Materialize and contains an image relating to the review, a short description of the review, the review date, a chit containing the review category and a "Like" upvote button.
 Using a Python sort function, cards are displayed with the newest review first.

 **Individual Review Page**
  - Each review card is linked to an indiviudal review page.
 This page contains a simple layout featuring a large image associated with the review, the review name, its long description and the details of the user that added or edited the review.
 When a user is logged in to the site, they have the ability to edit or their delete the review if they are the user who originally posted it.
 In addition, there is a 'return to home' button which acts as an additional navigation option for ease of use.